CotardSyndrome/CompleteSuicideManual-En/English/chapter_1.md

 ### You will not die by overdosing on Halcyon[^halcyon]

 Another thing you should pay attention to is to understand the "lethal dose" before taking drugs.
 There are many drugs that can kill.
 For example, the sleeping pill Hazard is becoming a hot topic nowadays.
 Drowsiness comes quickly and memory may be lost after taking it, so it seems very dangerous, but it is a very safe drug.
 A 27-year-old woman who drank alcohol and swallowed eighty tablets of Halcyon got up like a sleepwalker after falling asleep, said to her parents, "... go to Lawson ..."[^lawson] and then fell down.
-He regained consciousness the next day after being sent to the hospital, and the results of the examination were normal.
+She regained consciousness the next day after being sent to the hospital, and the results of the examination were normal.
 Just looking dangerous won't kill anyone.

 [^lawson]: Lawson, Inc. (株式会社ローソン, Kabushiki gaisha Rōson) is a convenience store franchise chain in Japan.
 The store originated in the United States, but exists today as a Japanese company based in Shinagawa, Tokyo.